 ING Group, N.V.
-(NYSE:ING - Get Free Report) announced a semi-annual dividend on Monday, August 4th, Wall Street Journal reports.
-Stockholders of record on Monday, August 11th will be given a dividend of 0.4002 per share by the financial services provider on Monday, August 25th.
+(NYSE:ING - Get Free Report) declared a semi-annual dividend on Monday, August 4th, Wall Street Journal reports.
+Investors of record on Monday, August 11th will be paid a dividend of 0.4002 per share by the financial services provider on Monday, August 25th.
 This represents a dividend yield of 450.0%.
-The ex-dividend date of this dividend is Monday, August 11th.
+The ex-dividend date is Monday, August 11th.

-ING Group has a payout ratio of 63.2% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect ING Group to earn $2.56 per share next year, which means the company should continue to be able to cover its $1.60 annual dividend with an expected future payout ratio of 62.5%.
+ING Group has a dividend payout ratio of 63.2% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect ING Group to earn $2.56 per share next year, which means the company should continue to be able to cover its $1.60 annual dividend with an expected future payout ratio of 62.5%.

-ING Group (NYSE:ING - Get Free Report) last released its quarterly earnings data on Thursday, July 31st.
-The financial services provider reported $0.64 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.59 by $0.05.
-ING Group had a return on equity of 11.62% and a net margin of 27.28%.
-The firm had revenue of $6.55 billion during the quarter, compared to analysts' expectations of $6.40 billion.
-Sell-side analysts anticipate that ING Group will post 2.14 earnings per share for the current year.
+ING Group (NYSE:ING - Get Free Report) last announced its quarterly earnings results on Thursday, July 31st.
+The financial services provider reported $0.64 earnings per share for the quarter, beating analysts' consensus estimates of $0.59 by $0.05.
+The company had revenue of $6.55 billion for the quarter, compared to analyst estimates of $6.40 billion.
+ING Group had a net margin of 27.28% and a return on equity of 11.62%.
+Research analysts forecast that ING Group will post 2.14 EPS for the current year.

 (